Szabolcs Huszti: Return to Changchun Yatai

 Huszti received an offer from his former club, the Chinese Changchun Yatai.
-German press reported a salary of 3.3 million euros annually.
-On 12 March 2017, he debuted for the second time for Changchun in 1-0 away defeat to Guangzhou R&F. On 9 April, he scored his first goal in his second spell for Yatai, a direct free kick in a 1-1 home draw against Liaoning Whowin.
-In a 3-2 away defeat at Shandong Luneng on 22 July 2017, he accidentally injured his own knees towards the end of the game, which unfortunately ended both his season and his second spell at Yatai early.
+German press reported a salary of €3.3 million annually.
+On 12 March 2017, he debuted for the second time for Changchun in 1-0 away defeat to Guangzhou R&F. On 9 April, he scored his first goal in his second spell for Yatai, a direct free kick in a 1–1 home draw against Liaoning Whowin.
+In a 3–2 away defeat at Shandong Luneng on 22 July 2017, he accidentally injured his own knees towards the end of the game, which unfortunately ended both his season and his second spell at Yatai early.

 Videoton

-On 11 January 2018, after twelve and a half years abroad, he returned home and became a Videoton FC player.
+On 11 January 2018, after twelve and a half years abroad, Huszti returned home and became a Videoton FC player.
 On 7 April, he scored his first league goal for the club from a free kick at home against Újpest in a 3–0 league victory.
 In the 2018–19 season, the team reached the group stage of the UEFA Europa League, where they finished third in the group.
 In his first full season, he won the Magyar Kupa.

 Huzsti retired from professional football in 2020 after a knee surgery.